Skip to main content

 • Other forms of emotional, physical, and sexual trauma (such as intimate partner violence)

 Gay, lesbian, and bisexual adolescents and young adults have higher rates of tobacco and alcohol use, substance abuse, eating disorders, and risky sexual behaviors.
-This may be due to a higher level of psychological distress (CDC, 2022d; The Trevor Project, 2020, 2022).
+This may be due to a higher level of psychological distress (The Trevor Project, 2022).

 The most researched health disparity among MSM is HIV/AIDS incidence and prevalence.
-In 2018, 81% of new HIV cases among men occurred in men who had sex with men (CDC, 2020).
-Gay, bisexual, and men who have sex with men have also been found to be at increased risk of other sexually transmitted infections (STIs) (CDC, 2022a), including:
+Worldwide, the risk for MSM to acquire HIV is 26 times higher than that for the general population (WHO, 2025).
+In the United States, the lifetime risk for HIV for MSM is approximately 1 in 6 (CDC, 2022).
+Gay, bisexual, and other MSM have also been found to be at increased risk of other sexually transmitted infections (STIs), including:

 • Syphilis